Financial Aid

 Loans must be certified by the Financial Aid Office.
 Per federal guidelines, loans for more than the student’s Cost of Attendance cannot be granted.
 Dependency status is determined by the FAFSA, and residency is determined by the Admissions Office.

-Direct loans can be subsidized and/or unsubsidized.
+Direct Loans can be subsidized and/or unsubsidized.
 Subsidized loans are for students who have demonstrated financial need.
 With these loans, the government pays the interest while students attend school at least half-time.
 Unsubsidized loans, which are not need-based, are loans where the interest begins accruing from the beginning date of the loan.
-The student is responsible for the interest on unsubsidized loans from the beginning loan date.
+The student is responsible for the interest on unsubsidized loans from the date the loan is disbursed.

-To apply for Direct loans, students must first complete the FAFSA.
+To apply for Direct Loans, students must first complete the Free Application for Federal Student Aid (FAFSA).
 To be awarded direct loans, students must have completed Entrance Counseling and a Master Promissory Note (MPN) online.
 Loan offers will allow students to accept their OneACCS Pirate Web accounts.
 Students may request different loan amounts using the OneACCS Pirate Web.

-To qualify for direct loans, students must be enrolled and attending at least half-time for six (6) credit hours or more.
-Students must maintain the same eligibility requirements as described for federal aid in the Grants section.
+To qualify for direct loans, students must be enrolled and attending at least half-time, with a minimum of six (6) credit hours or more.
+Students must maintain the exact eligibility requirements as described for federal aid in the Grants section.
 Students who graduate, stop attending, or drop below six credit hours must complete Exit Counseling online.
 Students have a six-month repayment grace period once enrollment drops below half-time status.

 Parent PLUS loans require the same minimum requirements, standards, and conditions as Direct loans.
-However, the loan is in the parent’s name, not the student’s.
+However, the loan is in the parents’ name, not the student’s.
 PLUS, loans may be disbursed directly to the student or parent.
 Parents may apply for a PLUS Loan online.
+Please note that students who are not meeting SAP requirements can not have a Parent Plus loan disbursed on their student account.

 Private loans are through outside lenders of the student’s choosing.
 The Financial Aid Office does not distribute private loan applications.
-These loans are found through the lending agency or their online websites.
-These loans are not restricted to the same standards as federal aid, only the conditions and requirements from the lending agency, and these applications may be located on the lending agency’s website.
-The Cost of Attendance is subject to the same standards on all loans.
+These loans can be found through the lending agency or its online website.
+These loans are not subject to the same standards as federal aid, but rather to the conditions and requirements set by the lending agency.
+These applications can be found on the lending agency’s website.
+The Cost of Attendance is subject to the same standards for all loans.

 Work-Study Program

-The Federal Work-Study Program provides part-time employment on or off campus.
-Students work between 10 and 18 hours weekly, and their schedules are coordinated around their class schedules.
-To be considered for a position, students must complete the Free Application for Federal Student Aid (FAFSA) and a Chattahoochee Valley Community College Work-Study application.
+The Federal Work-Study Program provides part-time employment on campus.
+Students work up to 18 hours weekly, and their schedules are coordinated around their class schedules.
+To be considered for a position, students must complete the Free Application for Federal Student Aid (FAFSA) and a Chattahoochee Valley Community College Work-Study application and have unmet need for the academic year.

 Scholarships